alexreinert/piVCCU/README.md

 ### Prequisites
 * Debian or Ubuntu based distribution
-* armhf or arm64 architecture (x64 is not supported at the moment)
+* armhf or arm64 architecture (arm64 is only supported on CCU2 version at the moment; x64 is not supported at all)
 * At least kernel 4.4

 ### Prequisites for HM-MOD-RPI-PCB and RPI-RF-MOD
 * Supported Single Board Computer
-  * Raspberry Pi 2 or 3 running Raspbian Jessie or Stretch
+  * Raspberry Pi 2B/3B/3B+ running Raspbian Stretch
   * Asus Tinkerboard running Armbian with Mainline kernel
   * Asus Tinkerboard S running Armbian with Mainline kernel (Experimental)
   * Banana Pi M1 running Armbian with Mainline kernel